 Like all well-stocked casinos, Cryptologic offer up a number of other games as well, which include Baccarat, Casino War, Craps, Let It Ride, Caribbean Stud Poker, Over Poker, Pai Gow Poker, Three Card Poker, Pontoon, Red Dog, Scratch cards, Sic Bo and Video Poker.

 You are going to be able to access a solid range of jackpot games within the CryptoLogic software as well.
-They range from slots to table games, but due to the size of the company these days – especially since the merger with Amaya Gaming – the jackpots can be life-changing sums of money.
+They range from slots to table games, but due to the size of the company these days – especially since the merger with Amaya Gaming – the jackpots can be hugely rewarding.

 The most popular game is undoubtedly Millionaire’s Club, with the reported average payout from this game hitting $1.6million alone.